natoen/duckcoyn/README.md

 # Crypto Coin Spike Alerter

-A Slack alerter written in Go whenever there is a spike in Binance.
+A [Slack alerter](https://github.com/natoen/duckcoyn/blob/0f99beca52cf048d866319a40f089581e86455d2/helpers/helpers.go#L134) written in Go whenever there is a spike in Binance.
 The criteria of a spike is self made.
-There was DB migrations, testings, and output files here before if you are looking at the commits but ultimately this became just a hobby to see if volume base anomaly will cause a spike.
-No. No profit was made during this hobby.
+If you are looking at the commits, there was DB migrations, testings, and output files here before but ultimately this became just a hobby to see if volume base anomaly will cause a spike.
+No profit was made during this hobby.

 ### How to run